Chandhu-kanaparthi/Chandhu-demo/README.md

 # Chandhu-demo
-This is my first Git Repository
+This is my first Git Repository.
+Author - Chandhu Kanaparthi